makerdao/documentation/source/includes/_transaction.md

 ### TransactionObject Methods

-`TransactionObjects` also have a few methods to provide further details on the transaction:
+A `TransactionObjects` also has a few methods to provide further details on the transaction:

 - `hash` : transaction hash
 - `fees()` : amount of ether spent on gas